ChrisMSG/reading-jason/README.md

 # reading-json
-Reading a JSON file from HTML - Update Interval one second
+Reading a JSON file from HTML - Update Interval: one second